-Eddie Olczyk (OHL-chek) begins his first season as an assistant coach at Bemidji State in 2016-17.
-The former NCAA Division I player at Massachusetts joins the BSU coaching staff after coaching stops at Division I and Division III programs on the east coast.
+Eddie Olczyk (OHL-chek) is in his fifth season as an assistant coach at Bemidji State.
+A former NCAA Division I player at Massachusetts, he joined the BSU coaching staff in 2016-17 after coaching stops at Division I and Division III programs on the east coast.

-Olczyk most recently served as assistant coach at Niagara University in Lewiston, N.Y.
+Prior to 2016-17, Olczyk served as assistant coach at Niagara University in Lewiston, N.Y.
 In one season with the Purple Eagles, he aided in the planning of practices, teaching and development of players, and recruited across North America.
 In addition he served as the team’s academic coordinator and was responsible for all facets of its travel.